AleDenshi/comfy.guide/content/server/i2p-daemon.md

 2. Use the contents of `auth_string.txt` to register your site on a registrar like [http://reg.i2p/add](http://reg.i2p/add) or [http://stats.i2p/i2p/addkey.html](http://stats.i2p/i2p/addkey.html).

 > You can also register subdomains with the `regaddr_3ld` tool to host other services under the same memorable address.
-For more information see the `i2pd-tools` [documentation on regaddr_3ld](https://github.com/purplei2p/i2pd-tools?tab=readme-ov-file#regaddr_3ld).
+For more information refer to the `i2pd-tools` [documentation on regaddr_3ld](https://github.com/purplei2p/i2pd-tools?tab=readme-ov-file#regaddr_3ld).

 ## Getting Your I2P Hostname